 What, Exactly, Is an Employee?

-Employees Have Distinct Difference Between How They Are Classified and Paid
+Employees Have Differences in How They Are Classified and Paid

 An employee is an individual who was hired by an employer to do a specific job.
 The employee is hired by the employer after an application and interview process results in his or her selection as an employee.
 This selection occurs after the applicant is found by the employer to be the most qualified applicant to do the job for which they are hiring.

 In workplaces that are represented by a union, the collective bargaining agreement covers most aspects of an employee’s relationship with the workplace including compensation, benefits, hours of employment, sick time off, and vacation.
 The contract also protects the rights of the unionized employee and gives the employee options to grieve workplace treatment.
 The existence of the contract takes away the employee's individual right to negotiate his salary.